kubemq-io/kubemq-CSharp/README.md

 See exactly how in the code examples in this document.

-# Usage: Main concepts
+## Usage: Main concepts

 - **Channel:** Represents the endpoint target.
 One-to-one or one-to-many.
 Real-Time Multicast.
 - **Group:** Optional parameter when subscribing to a channel.
 A set of subscribers can define the same group so that only one of the subscribers within the group will receive a specific event.
 Used mainly for load balancing.
-Subscribing without the group parameter ensures receiving all the channel messages.(When using Grouping all the programs that are assigned to the group need to have to same channel name)
+Subscribing without the group parameter ensures receiving all the channel messages.
+(When using Grouping all the programs that are assigned to the group need to have to same channel name)
-- **Metadata:** The metadata allows to pass additional information with the event.
-Can be in any form that can be presented as a string, i.e. struct, JSON, XML and many more.
+- **Metadata:** The metadata allows us to pass additional information with the event.
+Can be in any form that can be presented as a string, i.e., struct, JSON, XML and many more.
 - **Body:** The actual content of the event.
-Can be in any form that is serializable into byte array, i.e. string, struct, JSON, XML, Collection, binary file and many more.
+Can be in any form that is serializable into a byte array, i.e., string, struct, JSON, XML, Collection, binary file and many more.
 - **ClientID:**  Displayed in logs, tracing and KubeMQ dashboard(When using EventStore it must be unique).
-- **Event Store:** The Event Store represent a persistence storge, should be used when need to store data on a volume.
+- **Event Store:** The Event Store represents a persistence storge, should be used when need to store data on a volume.

 ### The SubscribeRequest Object:
 A struct that is used to initialize SubscribeToEvents/SubscribeToRequest, the SubscribeRequest contains the following:
 - SubscribeType - Mandatory -  Enum that represent the subscription type:
     - Events - if there is no need for Persistence.
     - EventsStore - If you want to receive Events from persistence [See Main concepts](#usage-main-concepts).
     - Command - Should be used when a response is not needed.
     - Query - Should be used when a response is needed.
 - ClientID - Mandatory - [See Main concepts](#usage-main-concepts)